Shrey719/Krypton/README.md

 - Finish the shell and finish all javascript things that go in /bin/sh
 - Make the filesystem editable to the end user without developer mode (but make it use the fs wrapper & limit rootfs editing)
 - fix rootfs (DONE)
+- Add a /uv directory in /sys (/sys/uv/) for uv configs and user settings